Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 1: Prepare and chill the almond dough

-To begin, add the egg, coconut oil, sugar, and almond extract to a bowl and whisk to combine.
-Then, add almond flour, salt, and baking soda to the bowl and fold in with a spatula.
+To begin, add the egg, coconut oil, sugar, and almond extract to a large bowl and whisk to combine.
+Then, add the dry ingredients of almond flour, salt, and baking soda to the bowl and fold in with a spatula.

-If its difficult to mix the dough, you can use your hands to knead the dough together.
+If it is difficult to mix the dough, you can use your hands to knead the dough together.
 Place the dough in the fridge to chill for 30 minutes.

 Step 2: Roll dough in decorating sugar and bake